to the Past

 Although the renowned history writer didn't quite seem to be himself

-lately, he had settled down to write another
+lately, he had settled down to write another book following a

 worldwide speaking tour on the heels of his bestseller, America's